NearlyTRex/Stem/utilities/trunk/ReadMe.txt

-Utilities contains miscellaneous convenience functions for working with files, strings, memory blocks, and other things.
+Utilities contains miscellaneous convenience functions for working with files, strings, memory, and other things.
 The following sets of functionality are included:

  - Atom: Pointer-comparable strings (not currently thread-safe)
  - AutoFreePool: Deferred memory deallocation (not currently thread-safe)